Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your quarterly earnings looking flat as your racks While Auto-Chlor's growth curve's heading sky-high Your stock chart's looking like a goodbye dive

-Auto-Chlor speaking, emergency service?
-We'll be there in thirty, count on it!

-Now that's what I call a clean solution!
-They say time heals all wounds, but can't fix your stains Auto-Chlor's the future, you're circling the drains This isn't just a diss track, it's a cleaning revolution Auto-Chlor's the only permanent solution!

 Health code violations stacked up day by day